SalticHash/celebration-envelopes/README.md

-This is the perfect app if you want to congratulate someone, you can change the greeting, name, message, song and confetti, the confetti is one of the most customizable parts of the app, you can change the confetti shape, color and fall style, I wish this app can be used by everyone when it is finaly released, after CS50 I will continue to work on it and maybe release it on the domain of *celebrationenvelopes.com*.
+This is the perfect app if you want to congratulate someone, you can change the greeting, name, message, song and confetti, the confetti is one of the most customizable parts of the app, you can change the confetti shape, color and fall style.

 1. Create a celebration envelope using the template.
 2. Fill out the form.